Sing a New Psalm:

 glory—you could look it up in our archives

-“Glory” is a word that most of us think we understand until we attempt to define it.
+Glory is a word that most of us think we understand until we attempt to define it.
 To learn about the glory of the LORD mentioned in Psalm 96 and how it’s related to orthodoxy, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 Q&A—sometimes there’s no single right answer

 Q: A participant in this study has asked for clarification about how to respond to Question 4 on page 75 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
-The question in the study text directs readers to consider why the Psalmist chose to mention Jacob and Joseph in Psalm 77 rather than going with the more common patriarchal grouping of Abraham, Isaac, and Jacob.
+The question in the study text directs readers to consider why Asaph chose to mention Jacob and Joseph in Psalm 77 rather than going with the more common patriarchal grouping of Abraham, Isaac, and Jacob.
 We’re including that question here for readers without access to a print or digital copy of Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 ?
-Consider what was the No. 1 threat to Joseph’s life?
+Consider what was the No. 1 threat to Joseph’s life.

 ?
 How does this match up with the No. 1 threat to Jacob’s life?

 ?
-What about Abraham and Isaac?
-Were either of them threatened in the same way as Joseph or as Jacob?
+What about Abraham and Isaac—were either of them threatened in the same way as Joseph or as Jacob?

 ?
 Assuming a common danger faced by Jacob and Joseph, how was it that they were rescued?